 ESG reporting is relatively new, and the landscape is noisy, chaotic and full of adolescent exuberance while frequently lacking data-driven, evidence-based analysis, and with limited historical information.
 While more large companies are voluntarily reporting ESG metrics, others are unable or unwilling to dedicate resources to ESG issues.
 Meanwhile, a growing industry of third-party data providers compile and sell ESG data, which is used by investors and asset managers to inform their investment strategies.
 Regardless of who produces and analyzes the data, it is generally prone to subjective bias.
 Meanwhile, the research is inconclusive about whether companies with high ESG scores corresponds to better share price performance, although popular opinion holds that companies with higher ESG scores have stronger risk management systems in place, and this reduces price volatility and leads to long-term growth.

 To strengthen ESG reporting, better accounting and pricing systems are needed that quantify externalities and sustainability, and that map quantitative data to ESG scoring systems.
-The Sustainable Accounting Standards Board (SASB) provides a comprehensive set of standards geared toward companies regulated by the Securities and Exchange Commission (SEC) as a voluntary and supplemental reporting tool.
-SASB provides materiality guidance to help companies determine which sustainability standards are most critical to an industry’s financial reporting, and a methodology to map these standards to both standard financial disclosures, and to various ESG reporting tools.
+The Sustainable Accounting Standards Board (SASB) provides a comprehensive set of voluntary reporting standards and materiality guidance to help companies determine which sustainability standards are most critical to an industry’s financial reporting.
+The methodology an also map to both standard financial disclosures, and to various ESG reporting tools.
 This voluntary sustainability reporting provides valuable information to financial analysts seeking quantitative metrics to better value a company’s long-term performance.
 But this reporting can be technical and potentially esoteric to the general consumer.

 Other Impact Metrics.
 While ESG is the primary metric for publicly traded companies, there are a host of metrics to measure sustainable impacts for private companies, philanthropy and public spending.
-The primary tools in this area are the UN Sustainable Development Goals (SDGs), and the related Principals for Responsible Investing (PRI) and Global Reporting Index (GRI), as well as the Carbon Disclosure Project, and the IRIS+ standards presented by the Global Impact Investing Network.
+The primary tools in this area are the UN Sustainable Development Goals (SDGs), and the related Principals for Responsible Investing (PRI) and Global Reporting Index (GRI), as well as the Task Force on Climate Related Financial Disclosures (TCFD), and the IRIS+ standards presented by the Global Impact Investing Network.

 Shareholders.
 The growth of ESG information is accompanied by increasing shareholder activism.
 Shareholders themselves are demanding that corporations report on their environmental impact, their achievement of science-based climate outcomes aligned with Paris Accord objectives, their labor practices, and even their campaign contributions.
 Thus, despite the current abdication of responsibility by government to ensure appropriate riverbanks to guide the flow of free market capitalism, more diverse, informed and activist groups of shareholders are helping palliate our capitalist system.
 For these reasons, I don’t automatically advocate divesting from low ESG scoring companies, since it can be easier to influence a company from inside the shareholders meeting than as an outsider.